nheron/droolsonboarding/gettingStarted/organizational_unit_and_repository.md

 ![](BRMS/Step1-CreateOrganisationAndRepository/Action05.png)

 We Shall give him a name a select the "Managed Repository" selector as shown below.
-We shall create thta repository for the Organizational Unit we created before.
+We shall create the repository for the Organizational Unit we created before.

 ![](BRMS/Step1-CreateOrganisationAndRepository/Action06.png)